flux-framework/rfc/spec_1.rst

 -  The copyrights in the project SHALL be owned collectively by all its Contributors.

--  Each Contributor SHALL be responsible for identifying themselves in the project Contributor list.
+-  The git commit history SHALL be considered the primary source of contributor identities.

 Patch Requirements